 Even though I am able to sequence and teach a full 60-90 min yoga class now, there still is much to learn about the practice and the philosophy.
 Honestly, I feel like my yoga journey has only just begun.
 I will always remain a devoted student of the practice and I strive to become an excellent teacher.
 Yoga transformed my life for the better.
 It has changed the way I think, feel, speak, eat, move, listen and see the world.
 Which is why I am dedicated to share this gift with the world and help all who could benefit from it.

-My first YTT assist
+My first in-person YTT assist